 Submitted by aomadmin on Monday, 8th September 2014

-- The Governor-General’s Prize is an essay competition administered by the Constitution Education Fund Australia.
-The Chief Executive Officer of the CEFA shall appoint a Director of the Governor-General’s Prize, to whom responsibility for all aspects of the essay competition is delegated, and who shall have absolute discretion in all decisions relating to the competition.
+- The Governor-General’s Prize is an essay competition administered by The Constitution Education Fund.
+The Chief Executive Officer of The Constitution Education Fund shall appoint a Director of the Governor-General’s Prize, to whom responsibility for all aspects of the essay competition is delegated, and who shall have absolute discretion in all decisions relating to the competition.

-- The essay competition is open to all students who are Australian citizens and enrolled in an undergraduate degree at an Australian University for all or part of 2022 or 2023 are eligible to enter.
+- All students enrolled in an undergraduate degree at an Australian University and studying in Australia for all or part of 2022 or 2023 are eligible to enter.
 This includes final year honours students enrolled in an undergraduate degree, LLB and JD students.

 - The Governor-General’s Prize encourages participation by all students irrespective of any disability.
 Any student believing he or she has a disability requiring any form of special consideration should contact the Prize Director at the earliest opportunity to ensure that all reasonable assistance is given (at the Prize Director’s discretion) to allow the person to participate fully.

 - Each participant must make a declaration that the entry is his or her own and unaided original work.
-By submitting an entry, participants provide CEFA with the consent to conduct an integrity check of the submitted written work against copyright infringements or plagiarism.
+By submitting an entry, participants provide The Constitution Education Fund with the consent to conduct an integrity check of the submitted written work against copyright infringements or plagiarism.